Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Methods

+\begin{remark} In step (i-b) of the algorithm, the coefficients $\btheta^i$ for known edges have not been penalized in \eqref{opt0-0}.
+In settings where the external information may be unreliable, we can augment \eqref{opt0-0} with a lasso penalty $\lambda \sum_{i'\in J_1^i } t_{i'}|\theta_{i'}|$, where the penalty weights $t_{i'}\ (i' \in J^i_1)$ allow for different penalization depending on the reliability of existing information.

-\begin{remark} In this algorithm, the first step estimates the coefficients $\theta^i $ for optimal prediction, such that penalization respects the external information constraints.
-In practice, one can adjust the weights $t_{i'}\ (i'\ne i)$ to allow for uncertainty in the amount of information available regarding the network of interest.
-The second step focuses on estimation of the magnitude of nonzero interactions in the adjacency matrix $A$, conditional on the estimated network topology.
-The optimization problems in both steps are convex and can be solved efficiently using existing software. \end{remark}
+The second step focuses on estimation of the magnitude of nonzero entries in the precision matrix $\Omega$, given the estimated network topology $\hat E$.
+The optimization problems in both steps are convex and can be solved efficiently using existing software (e.g., \verb=glmnet= and \verb=glasso= in \verb=R=). \end{remark}